"Help! How can I recover my data from external hard disk?"

 So there are always users asking "how to recover my data from external hard disk" and are eager to seek if there is any freeware available.
 This matter needs immediate attention.
 Let’s see some real cases here.

 Dog got excited and yanked the USB cable which sent the hard drive crashing to the ground.
 It's an 8 Terabyte Seagate Barracuda drive.
-When I plug it in, the blue LED light blinks continuously but my computer doesn't see it.
+When I plug it in, my computer doesn't see it.
 The recovery costs ranged from $3,400 to $5,600.
 I simply can't afford that much.
 Is there something else I can do?

 - Question from Reddit